xubingyue/avocadodb/Documentation/Books/Manual/Appendix/JavaScriptModules/Tasks.md

 Task Management
 ===============

-`const tasks = require('@arangodb/tasks')`
+`const tasks = require('@avocadodb/tasks')`

 **Note**: If you are trying to schedule tasks in Foxx you should consider using the [Foxx queues module](../../Foxx/Scripts.md#queues) instead, which provides a more high-level API that also persists tasks across reboots.

-## Introduction to Task Management in ArangoDB
+## Introduction to Task Management in AvocadoDB

-ArangoDB can execute user-defined JavaScript functions as one-shot or periodic tasks.
+AvocadoDB can execute user-defined JavaScript functions as one-shot or periodic tasks.
 This functionality can be used to implement timed or recurring jobs in the database.

-Tasks in ArangoDB consist of a JavaScript snippet or function that is executed when the task is scheduled.
+Tasks in AvocadoDB consist of a JavaScript snippet or function that is executed when the task is scheduled.
 A task can be a one-shot task (meaning it is run once and not repeated) or a periodic task (meaning that it is re-scheduled after each execution).
 Tasks can have optional